-Since technical skills and special tools are required, some operations should be performed by an authorized Sea-Doo dealer.

-NOTE: It is highly recommended that an authorized Sea-Doo dealer perform factory campaigns in addition to the preseason preparation, all at the same time.
+Preseason maintenance preparation may be performed by an authorized Sea-Doo dealer, repair shop or person of your own choosing.
+NOTE: Though not required, it is recommended that an authorized Sea-Doo dealer perform preseason maintenance preparation at the same time that any safety-related factory campaigns are performed by the authorized Sea-Doo dealer.